 Common Name: Dawn Redwood

-Metasequoia glyptostroboides is a Deciduous Tree up to 15.00 metres tall.
+Metasequoia glyptostroboides is a deciduous tree that can grow up to 15.00 metres tall.

 It has miscellaneous uses.

 Ravines and banks of streams in Hupeh and Szechwan[